MicrosoftDocs/winrt-api/windows.management.update/windowsupdatemanager_scanningstatechanged.md

 ## -description

-This event is fired when the scanning state changes.
+Raised when the scanning state changes.

 ## -remarks

-Unlike the [ScanCompleted](./windowsupdatemanager_scancompleted.md) event, this event will also fire when a scan begins so it can be leveraged to detect the start of scan activity.
+Unlike the [ScanCompleted](./windowsupdatemanager_scancompleted.md) event, this event is also raised when a scan begins; so you can leverage it to detect the start of scan activity.

 ## -see-also

 ## -examples